a-, ab-, abs-

 abarticular (ab" ar TIK yoo luhr) (adjective) (not comparable)

-1. Not affecting a joint: The skull bones are immovable and so they are considered to be abarticular joints because they do not require tendons, ligaments, or synovial fluids for movements.
+1. A reference to not affecting a joint: The skull bones are immovable and so they are considered to be abarticular joints because they do not require tendons, ligaments, or synovial fluids for movements.

-2. Remote or away from where two bones come together: There are abarticular sections of the body that are not connected with nor situated near the joints of the body.
+2. Descriptive of being remote or away from where two bones come together: There are many abarticular sections of the body that are not connected with nor situated near the joints of the body.

 In anatomy, the dislocation of a joint in the body: Abarticulation